MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/updateenvironment-newinfrastructure.md

 7. You can also download the logs from the environment history page.

 > [!IMPORTANT]
-> For environments deployed in the new infrastructure stack, if servicing fails, the environment is automatically rolled back.
+> For environments deployed in the modern infrastructure stack, if servicing fails, the environment is automatically rolled back.
 To understand why the operation failed, you can download the logs from the environment history page as mentioned in the steps above.

 ## Production environments
 Applying updates to production has not been enabled yet.
 To improve the reliability of updates being applied to production, when this flow is enabled you have the option to move either the latest copy or a designated snapshot of the sandbox environment to production.
 There is no way to select an update and move that to production.
 This ensures a more reliable experience as the update will not be applied again; rather an image of the sandbox will be promoted to production.